 - Sour cream or Greek yogurt

-- Bring 2 cups water to a boil and add quinoa.
-Return to boil, cover, and reduce heat to medium.
-Cover, reduce heat to medium, and let simmer until the liquid is absorbed, about 12 minutes.
-Remove from the heat, fluff with a fork, then recover, and let sit for 15 minutes.
+- Bring 2 cups water to a boil and add the quinoa.
+Return to a boil, cover, and reduce the heat to medium.
+Let simmer until the liquid is absorbed, about 12 minutes.
+Remove from the heat, fluff with a fork, then re-cover and let sit for 15 minutes.
 Transfer to a large serving bowl.

 - While the quinoa cooks, prepare the other burrito bowl ingredients.

-- Make the dressing: whisk together the dressing ingredients in a small bowl or measuring cup: the olive oil, lime juice, chili powder, cumin, salt, black pepper.
+- To make the dressing, in a small bowl or measuring cup, whisk together the olive oil, lime juice, chili powder, cumin, salt, cayenne, and black pepper.
 Drizzle over the warm quinoa, then toss to combine.